Miguel Cardoso (football manager): AEK Athens

 On 28 May 2019, Cardoso was appointed as head coach of Greek Super League side AEK Athens F.C., replacing Manolo Jiménez on a two-year deal.
 He was fired on 25 August after just four matches, his third dismissal in twelve months.

 Rio Ave

 After over a year out of work, Cardoso returned to Rio Ave on 29 January 2021, on an 18-month deal.
 His team came 16th, and had to face F.C.
 Arouca in a play-off for top-flight survival.
 They lost 5–0 on aggregate; between the two games the termination of his employment was informally arranged, and he was barred from the training ground.

 Espérance de Tunis

 On 12 January 2024, Cardoso was appointed as head coach of Tunisian Ligue Professionnelle 1 side Espérance Sportive de Tunis, replacing Tarek Thabet.

 Mamelodi Sundowns

 After being sacked by Espérance in October 2024 following a poor start to the season, South African Premiership club Mamelodi Sundowns appointed Cardoso in December 2024.
+In the 24-25 season, Cardoso won the South African Premiership with Sundowns while finishing as runner-ups in the CAF Champions League.
+In the 25-26 season, Sundowns won the CAF Champions League while finishing as runner-ups in the Premiership.